Mahboob Ali Khan: Investiture

 At the age of sixteen, Salar Jung I began introducing Mahboob Ali Khan to the administrative processes of the state.
 The highest-ranking officials of various departments would meet him to teach how their respective departments worked.
-The regency of Salar Jung I and Shams-ul-Umra III ended when Mahboob Ali Khan came out of age.
+The regency of Salar Jung I and Shams-ul-Umra III ended when Mahboob Ali Khan came of age.
 His investiture ceremony took place on 5 February 1884.
 Lord Ripon, the Governor-General of India, was present and gave him a golden sword, which was studded with diamonds.
 Mahboob Ali Khan took the title His Exalted Highness Asaf Jah, Muzaffar-ul-Mulk, Nawab Mahbub Ali Khan Bahadur, Fateh Jung.

 Development of railway network

-Nizam's Guaranteed State Railway, a railway company fully owned by the Nizams, was established in 1879 Formed to connect Hyderabad State with the rest of British India, it had its headquartered at Secunderabad Railway Station.
+Nizam's Guaranteed State Railway, a railway company fully owned by the Nizams, was established in 1879.
+Formed to connect Hyderabad State with the rest of British India, it had its headquartered at Secunderabad Railway Station.
 Its construction commenced in 1870, and four years later, the Secunderabad-Wadi line was completed.
-In 1879, Mahbub Ali Khan took over the railway line, which became managed by the Nizam's state-owned railway.
+In 1879, Mahboob Ali Khan took over the railway line, which was managed by the Nizam's state-owned railway.

 After independence, it was integrated into Indian Railways.
 The introduction of railways also marked the beginning of the industry in Hyderabad, and four factories were built to the south and east of Hussain Sagar Lake.

 Education development

 Mahboob Ali Khan established the Hyderabad Medical College, the first in India, and commissioned for chloroform the first time in world.
 In 1873, there were 14 schools in Hyderabad City and 141 in the rest of the districts.
-That reached 1000 at the time of his death.
+The number of schools reached 1000 at the time of his death.

-Archduke Franz Ferdinand with Mahbub Ali Khan, Asaf Jah VI during his January 1893 visit to Hyderabad.
+Archduke Franz Ferdinand with Mahboob Ali Khan, Asaf Jah VI during his January 1893 visit to Hyderabad.

 Picture of Mahboob Ali Khan, Asaf Jah VI as published in the Illustrated London News in 1889.